 - Regular taxation of net rental income at 23% corporate income tax.
-The following must also be observed: when it comes to non-business rents, the distribution period of repair and maintenance expense as well as renovation and renewal expense is 15 years and the land portion as much as up to 40% according to the Grundanteilverordnung (GrundanteilV, Land Portion Decree) 2016. - The observation period for reviewing the issue of a 'hobby activity' was extended by 5 years as of 1 January 2024 following a regulation by the Federal Ministry of Finance. - Apart from exemptions, the sale of non-business real estate is generally taxable, and such "profits" are subject to interim tax, which is "credited" in the case of donations subject to capital gains tax (KESt).
-However, in the event of the private foundation being liquidated, the interim tax paid will not always be fully refunded. - The sale of real estate for business purposes is generally subject to corporate income tax at a rate of 23 %, although lump-sum taxation may apply to parts of the profit. - Upon dissolution of the private foundation, the interim tax paid is no longer credited in full in all cases.
+The following must also be observed: when it comes to non-business rents, the distribution period of repair and maintenance expense as well as renovation and renewal expense is 15 years and the land portion as much as up to 40% according to the Grundanteilverordnung (GrundanteilV, Land Portion Decree) 2016. - The observation period for reviewing the issue of a 'hobby activity' was extended by 5 years as of 1 January 2024 following a regulation by the Federal Ministry of Finance.
+This extension only applies to activities for which the observation period began in 2024. - Apart from exemptions, the sale of non-business real estate is generally taxable, and such "profits" are subject to interim tax, which is "credited" in the case of donations subject to capital gains tax (KESt).
+However, in the event of the private foundation being liquidated, the interim tax paid will not always be fully refunded. - The sale of real estate for business purposes is generally subject to corporate income tax at a rate of 23%, although lump-sum taxation may apply to parts of the profit.
+The tax rate was increased to 27.5% as part of the BBG 2025. - Upon dissolution of the private foundation, the interim tax paid is no longer credited in full in all cases.